To learn about any of CEBCP’s past and present crime and place projects, please click on the links below.

 Renee Mitchell, Sacramento PD (PI), David Weisburd, Cynthia Lum, Christopher Koper and Cody Telep

 Sgt.
 Renee Mitchell in collaboration with the CEBCP has recently completed a hot spots policing experiment in Sacramento.
 Sgt.
 Mitchell undertook this project without any additional funding.
-The intervention was associated with an overall decline in calls for service and serious incidents in the treatment hot spots relative to the control hot spots comparing the intervention period to the same time period in the prior year.
-Preliminary results from the experiment are available here and the COPS Office also summarized the results from the experiment.
-An article about the experiment also appears in Justice Quarterly.
+The Sacramento Police Department released a press release announcing the significant crime declines that resulted from the experiment: “‘Hot Spots’ Policing Reduces Crime” and the COPS Office also summarized the results from the experiment.

 Chief Editors: Gerben Bruinsma and David Weisburd (Crime Places and Situations Volume – Associate Editor: Cynthia Lum).

-Springer Verlag (New York) will publish the Encyclopedia of Criminology and Criminal Justice in a seven volume work in 2012, one which will be entitled “Crime Places and Situations”.
+Springer Verlag (New York) published the Encyclopedia of Criminology and Criminal Justice in a seven volume work in 2012, one of which is entitled “Crime Places and Situations”.
 The Encyclopedia is an ambitious project to collect the highest quality essays on criminology and related fields that can serve as a comprehensive reference for the next generation of scholars and students.
 The project seeks to define the parameters of the discipline of criminology and criminal justice, in the spirit of the first encyclopedias first developed in the 18th century.
-This encyclopedia will not be a dictionary of the field, but a cutting edge statement of knowledge in the field at this time.
+This encyclopedia is not a dictionary of the field, but a cutting edge statement of knowledge in the field at this time.
 The Crime Places and Situations consists of a number of areas in the Crime and Place field, contributed to by the top crime and place scholars in the field.

 Cynthia Lum (PI) and Linda Merola (co-PI) with Julie Willis Hibdon and Breanne Cave